 Okay, let’s take a step back.
 What’s it all about?

 Well, I of course recommend you take a look at the offending article, but essentially it seeks to help clients decide in favour of entrusting translation agencies rather than freelance translators with their work.

 I was always taught not to speak poorly of the competition.
 But I guess that’s no obstacle for their marketing strategy.

 Except, it doesn’t really feel like a deliberate strategy.

-The article makes all sorts of wild assertions and this is what motivated me to write this blog post – to address some of the Borg’s – oops, I mean – the Burg’s points.
+The article makes all sorts of wild assertions and this is what motivated me to write this blog post – to address some of their points.

 Right, that’s the disclaimer out the way…

 Crazy Assertion #1: Freelance translators are less professional than agencies

 I know and have worked with some highly professional freelancers and have also dealt with unprofessional agencies.
 I’ve also experienced the exact reverse.